“I made that!” – 1991 Developer Interviews

 —Can I ask you how you came to be game designers?

 Masuda: It’s what I wanted to do.
 That was the biggest reason for me.
-When Amano and I joined Human, however, the company only had 10 employees, and it was sort of like everyone just did whatever they wanted to.
+When Amano and I joined Human though, the company only had 10 employees, and everyone sort of just did whatever they wanted to.

 Amano: The company wasn’t even named Human yet at that time, either.
 For myself, I applied as a sound programmer, but I wasn’t able to do anything like that, and before I knew it I was making games… (laughs)